mu-xiaofan/gameDiscovery/gameDiscoveryFrontend/README.md

 # Game Website Frontend
-MY web application provides a comprehensive platform for gamers to search, view, and interact with game information and build teams for multiplayer games.
+This web application provides a comprehensive platform for gamers to search, view, and interact with game information and build teams for multiplayer games.

 ## Getting Started